-The following significant inspection reports were received:
+The following significant financial inspection reports were received:

-Service Inspection Date carried out - result All Council External Audit - Statutory Accounts 2016/17 July-September 2017 - unqualified opinion but certificate yet to be issued due to objections on the 2016/17 accounts Revenues & Benefits External Audit - Housing Benefits August-November 2017 - qualified opinion and certificate issued CYP External Audit - Teachers Pensions November 2017 - Assurance Letter issued

-Housing External Audit - Pooling of Housing Capital Receipts November 2017 - Assurance Letter issued All Council External Audit - Statutory Accounts 2017/18 Interim Audit (part-year February 2018) - A verbal update provided with no significant issues identified.
+Service Inspection Date carried out - result All Council External Audit - Statutory Accounts 2017/18 June - July 2018: unqualified opinion but certificate yet to be issued due to objections on the 2016/17 accounts.
+Revenues & Benefits External Audit - Housing Benefits August - November 2018 - qualified opinion and certificate issued.
+People External Audit - Teachers Pensions November 2018 - Assurance Letter issued.
+Housing External Audit - Pooling of Housing Capital Receipts November 2018 - Assurance Letter issued.
+All Council External Audit - Statutory Accounts 2018/19 Interim Audit (part-year February 2019) - Verbal update provided with no significant issues identified.

-The Audit and Standards Committee that was formed in September 2016 merged the functions of the former Audit and Standards Committees.
+The Council has an Audit and Standards Committee that was formed in September 2016 and merged the functions of the former Audit and Standards Committees.
 The Committee is made up of 7 non-Executive elected Members.
-3 non-voting independent co-opted members are also appointed to the Committee to bring additional experience, independence and an external view to the Committee's work.
+Non-voting independent co-opted members are also appointed to the Committee to bring additional experience, independence and an external view to the Committee's work.
 In addition, the three Parish and Town Councils are invited to jointly send one representative when Standards matters are to be considered.